B3ardBr0/B3ardBr0/README.md

-# 👋 Welcome to B3ardBr0's GitHub! 🚀
+# 👋 Welcome to Wilhelm's GitHub! 🚀
 ## 🧙‍♂️ About Me

-Hi, I’m B3ardBr0, a passionate developer with a love for problem-solving, learning, and sharing knowledge.
+Hi, I’m Wilhelm, a passionate developer with a love for problem-solving, learning, and sharing knowledge.
 From mastering Git workflows to diving deep into Python and building projects, I’m always exploring new tools and technologies to level up.

 With over 15 years of experience in healthcare, I specialise in business intelligence, IT operations, and emergency medical services.
 I excel at creating data-driven solutions and automation tools that enhance efficiency and outcomes.
 Passionate about innovation, continuous learning, and driving meaningful improvements, I blend technical expertise with a dedication to advancing systems and processes.